 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
-There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
-It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of shrinking labor force within the industry.
+There are several reasons for this discrepancy, including an aging workforce and competition from other industries.
+Many younger people also pursue college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?